inventhouse/allgit/allgit.md

     - matching?
     - exclude?

-- defaults like origin and master?  other settings?
+- defaults like origin and master?  other settings like default depth?
   - "magic" tags?
   - config settings?
   - env vars?